ascend4/ascend4/A4SQP.md

    solvers/a4sqp/a4sqp_scale.h
    solvers/a4sqp/a4sqp_diag.c         diagnostics and progress reporting solvers/a4sqp/a4sqp_diag.h
+   solvers/a4sqp/a4sqp_qp_highs.c     HiGHS QP backend experiments solvers/a4sqp/a4sqp_qp_highs.h
    ```

-   HiGHS QP, BFGS, merit, and line-search files can wait until the problem view
+   BFGS, merit, and line-search files can wait until the problem view and QP
-   is testable.
+   backend are testable.

 3. Minimal solver lifecycle.